-For schools that place “rigor” at or near the top of their admissions criteria, high AP scores show that your teen can handle college-level material.
-Scores of 4 or 5 on all AP tests prove that your teen is truly an honors student.
+For the many schools that place academic “rigor” at the top of their admissions criteria, high AP scores prove that your teen can handle college-level material.
+Scores of 4 or 5 (mostly the latter) leave no doubt that your teen is an honors student.
 These scores also help “bubble students” who need an extra edge to get admitted to their reach schools.
-Most admissions officers notice when students take a lot of AP classes and get 4’s, and mostly 5’s on their AP Exams.
+Many admissions officers notice when students take (and ace) AP classes and their AP Exams.

 When you arrive at many colleges or universities, you can start taking more advanced classes based on your AP Test scores.
 While standards vary from school to school, strong AP scores can help students skip entry-level and/or prerequisite courses, thus allowing them to get right into the heart of the academic program they choose.
 This is even true at Cal State schools.

 High AP test scores can save you (or mom and dad) a lot of money and help you finish college in 3 years or on a more relaxed 4-year schedule.
 High scores on AP exams have other important benefits for students.

 AP Exam Cram Puts You on Track for the Highest AP Scores

 In light of these facts, it’s important that you prepare for your AP exams with a great “last minute” study plan.
 AP Exam Cram helps students review the topics that will appear on the AP tests.
 AP Exam Cram also includes AP test-taking strategies to ensure that you are mentally prepared to ace the AP tests.
 And the last piece of the AP study plan is one of our AP review packets that you can study at home right before the test.